American Psychiatric Nurses association Research Grants

 Funded by the APNA Foundation Committee, these awards seed new investigators who are beginning their scholarly careers and vary from $1,000 - $10,000 per award.
 Priority will be given to investigators who are early in their careers and who have not previously had major intra- or extramural funding.

-Due to the situation that many universities and hospitals are facing related to coronavirus (COVID-19), the 2020 APNA Research Grants application period will be delayed until further notice.
-Please check back for updates.
+Due to the situation that many universities and hospitals are facing related to coronavirus (COVID-19), the APNA Research Grants program has been paused for 2020 and will resume in 2021.
+A call for proposals will open in March 20201.

 Applicants are required to submit a complete application form via the online submission site.
 Only complete applications will be considered; incomplete materials will not be reviewed.
 Please see this checklist for an overview of the what is included in the application and this walkthrough for an overview of how to submit your application.
 Each submission includes: